mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/12_Real-Time-DevOps-Project_CI-CD_Terraform_ACR_Storage_WebApp_SQL_Front-Door/About_project.md

 ## Key Points

-1. **Architecture Overview**:
-   - The architecture includes multiple VNets for AKS, ACR, and self-hosted agents.
-   - Virtual Network Peering is used to enable communication between VNets.
-   - Private Endpoints are used for secure access to Azure services.

-2. **Build Pipeline**:
-   - The build pipeline includes tasks to build and push a Docker image to ACR.
-   - Terraform configuration files are published as pipeline artifacts for use in the release pipeline.

-3. **Release Pipeline**:
-   - The release pipeline is linked to the artifacts published by the build pipeline.
-   - It includes stages for deploying resources to AKS using Terraform.
-   - Auto-scaling and alert configurations are set up for the web app.

-4. **Terraform Configuration**:
-   - Separate files for providers, variables, and main configuration.
-   - Variables are stored securely and referenced in the configuration files.
-   - The configuration includes creating VNets, AKS cluster, ACR, SQL Database, Application Gateway, and Private Endpoints.

-5. **Service Connections**:
-   - Azure DevOps service connections are created for authentication with Azure and Docker Registry.

-## Key Points
 **Architecture Components**:
    - **Virtual Networks**: Three virtual networks (AKS vnet, ACR vnet, Agent vnet) are used to isolate resources.
    - **Private AKS Cluster**: Deployed within the AKS vnet.